navveenb/lean-agentic-ai/readme.md

-# Lean Agentic AI: Daily Byte-Size Learnings
+# Lean Agentic AI
-**Designing Efficient, Responsible, and Sustainable Agentic Systems**
+**Designing Agentic Systems That Minimize Cost, Carbon, and Complexity**

 Welcome to the **Lean Agentic AI** learning journey — a growing collection of short, daily learnings to help you design agentic systems that are not only intelligent and efficient, but also **responsible**, **ethical**, and **sustainable**.